halbgut/meteor-iso-router/README.md

 [Check the API documentation for more info](https://github.com/Kriegslustig/meteor-iso-router/blob/master/DOCS.md)

 ## TODO
-* Should I add a maximum recursion level for `shouldPrevent`
+* Should I add a maximum recursion level for `shouldPrevent`?